The ISL bribery system: 138 million CHF for senior officials in the Olympic world

 By the way: Have I mentioned that Jean-Marie is still a member of the family?
 He is working with IOC members like Lamine Diack (President of the IAAF) and Issa Hayatou (Vice President of FIFA and President of CAF).

 This picture is not a good one, I know.
 But it is a kind of a document.
-It shows Weber in December 2008 during an IOC meeting in the IOC headquarter in Lausanne.
+It shows Weber in December 2008 during an IOC meeting in the IOC headquarters in Lausanne.
 The IOC President who promised to fight all sorts of corruption with his zero-tolerance-policy is also to be seen in the picture:

-As I said before: from a strictly juridical point of view the ISL-payments were in accordance with the former Swiss law.
+As I said before: from a strictly juridical point of view the ISL payments were in accordance with the former Swiss law.
+But the payments were never in accordance with the rules of sport federations and organizations.

 Olympic sport organizations are always arguing that their moral and ethical rules have to be much higher and harder than other rules.
+The ISL bribery case appears to be a strange example for the extremely high standard in the Olympic family.

 Jens, wer ist eigentlich das / wer sind die Nachfolgeunternehmen der ISL?
 Wer sorgt heute für ähnliche Vertragsabschlüsse?